-Numerous mints and refineries over the last forty years have produced quality 100-oz silver bars.
+Numerous mints and refineries over the last four decades have produced quality 100-oz silver bars.
 However, today the Royal Canadian Mint bars (RCMs) dominate the market.

-Other acceptable bars presently being manufactured include Asahi (formerly Johnson Matthey), Republic Metals Corp, Elemetal and Sunshine Minting.
+Other acceptable bars presently being manufactured include Asahi (formerly Johnson Matthey), Republic Metals Corp, Elemetal, Sunshine Minting and Ohio Precious Metals.

 The Royal Canadian Mint bars are preferred by silver investors because the compactness with which they stack and store and because of the name Royal Canadian Mint.